 8. Promote a corporate culture that is based on ethical values and behaviours

 The Board recognises that its decisions regarding strategy and risk will impact the corporate culture of the Company as a whole and that this will impact the performance of the Company.
 The Board is very aware that the tone and culture set by the Board will greatly impact all aspects of the Company as a whole and the way that employees behave.
 The corporate governance arrangements that the Board has adopted are designed to ensure that the Company delivers long-term value to its shareholders, and that shareholders have the opportunity to express their views and expectations for the Company in a manner that encourages open dialogue with the Board.

 Our culture acts as the glue that binds our staff around the world together - relaxed, professional and humble with a focus on doing the very best we can for each project entrusted to us.
-Group culture is at the centre of everything we do and to ensure and assist all of our employees across our six operational/sales sites to be aligned with the Haydale culture is important in improving operations and ultimately our performance.
+Group culture is at the centre of everything we do and to ensure and assist all of our employees across our five operational/sales sites to be aligned with the Haydale culture is important in improving operations and ultimately our performance.
 We are in the process of developing a set of seven guidelines which sets out our culture.

 A large part of the Company's activities is centred upon what needs to be an open and respectful dialogue with employees, clients and other stakeholders.
 Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Company to successfully achieve its corporate objectives.
 The Board places great importance on this aspect of corporate life and seeks to ensure that this flows through all that the Company does.
 The Directors consider that at present the Company is moving towards its objective of having an open culture across each of our regions of operation facilitating comprehensive dialogue and feedback and enabling positive and constructive challenge.